hille721/ansible-variables/README.md

 ## Limitations

 * as written in the description, this tool shows only host context varialbe and there does not know anything about playbook or role variables or command line options.

+## Credits

+I would like to thank the termshot project for their excellent tool that allowed me to easily create the screenshots used in this README.md file.

+If you're interested in learning more about the termshot project, you can visit their website at <https://termshot.app/> or check out their GitHub repository at <https://github.com/nickolasburr/termshot>.

+## License

+This project is licensed under the [GNU General Public License v3.0](https://github.com/hille721/ansible-variables/blob/main/LICENSE)